pearu/f2py/doc/developers_guide.rst

 support matching certain types of pattern in a rule.
 The obvious one to use here would be `BlockBase` as it supports a compulsory first class, an arbitrary number of optional intermediate classes (provided as a list) and a final class.
-Therefore `Program_Unit, [Program_Unit], None` would seem to perform the required functionality (and this was how it was implemented in earlier versions of fparser2).
+Therefore, subclassing `BlockBase` and setting the first class to `Program_Unit`, the intermediate classes to `[Program_Unit]`, and the final class to `None` would seem to perform the required functionality (and this was how it was implemented in earlier versions of fparser2).

 However, there is a problem using `BlockBase`.
 In the case where there is no final class (which is the situation here) it is valid for the